s-victor/TinyPedal/docs/customization.md

 Set process ID string for accessing API from server.
 Currently this option is only relevant to `RF2`.

     enable_active_state_override
 Set `true` to enable `active state` manual override.
-While enabled, `state overriding` notification will be shown on API status bar from main window.
+While enabled, `overriding` notification will be shown on API status bar from main window.

     active_state
 This option overrides local player on-track status check, and updates or stops overlay and data processing accordingly.
 Set `true` to activate state.
 Set `false` to deactivate state.
 This option works only when `enable_active_state_override` enabled.